-Title: Director of Diversity and Equal Opportunity
+Title: Interim Director of Diversity and Equal Phone: 651-259-7097

+Opportunity

-C. Human Resources Director
+C. Human Resources Director or Designee(s)

-The Human Resources Director or Designee is responsible for ensuring equitable and uniform administration of all personnel policies, in conjunction with the agency Affirmative Action Officer and ADA Coordinator, to remove barriers to equal employment opportunity with the agency.
+The Human Resources Director or Designee is responsible for ensuring equitable and uniform administration of all personnel policies, in conjunction with the agency ADA Coordinator, to ensure timely responses to all Americans with Disabilities Act (ADA) requests for reasonable accommodations to remove barriers to equal employment opportunity with the agency.
 HR Director or Designee is responsible for assisting managers and supervisors in human resources management activities.

-Staff within Human Resources who collaborate on affirmative action responsibilities and diversity issues are accountable to the HR Director.
+Staff within Human Resources who work on affirmative action and diversity issues are accountable to the HR Director or Designee.